Marry Me Chicken

 Step-by-Step Instructions

-Cook, flipping once, until the chicken is lightly golden and just cooked through, about 3 minutes total.
+Heat the olive oil in a large nonstick skillet.
+Place the floured chicken in the pan, shaking off any excess.
+Cook until the chicken is lightly golden brown and just cooked through, 1 to 2 minutes per side.
 Transfer the chicken to a plate and set aside.

 adding basil and cheese to sauce